atlanticchilli/qf-research-feed/preprints/2025/12/arxiv_2512.07787_v2/01_intro.md

 so 𝐗\bm{X} is VaR super-additive.

-This conclusion is an immediate consequence of Theorem [3.4](https://arxiv.org/html/2512.07787v1#S3.Thmtheorem4 "Theorem 3.4. ‣ 3 VaR super-additivity ‣ VaR at Its Extremes: Impossibilities and Conditions for One-Sided Random Variables"): we have already shown that 𝐗\bm{X} is NSD, and for the chosen unit-shape Pareto margins the functions ϕi​(xi)=xi​log⁡FXi​(xi)\phi\_{i}(x\_{i})=x\_{i}\log F\_{X\_{i}}(x\_{i}) in Equation ([3.1](https://arxiv.org/html/2512.07787v1#S3.E1 "In Theorem 3.4. ‣ 3 VaR super-additivity ‣ VaR at Its Extremes: Impossibilities and Conditions for One-Sided Random Variables")) are non-increasing (as will be demonstrated in Example [3.9](https://arxiv.org/html/2512.07787v1#S3.Thmtheorem9 "Example 3.9. ‣ 3 VaR super-additivity ‣ VaR at Its Extremes: Impossibilities and Conditions for One-Sided Random Variables")) and consequently SD by Proposition [3.6](https://arxiv.org/html/2512.07787v1#S3.Thmtheorem6 "Proposition 3.6. ‣ 3 VaR super-additivity ‣ VaR at Its Extremes: Impossibilities and Conditions for One-Sided Random Variables").
+This conclusion is an immediate consequence of Theorem [3.4](https://arxiv.org/html/2512.07787v2#S3.Thmtheorem4 "Theorem 3.4. ‣ 3 VaR super-additivity ‣ VaR at Its Extremes: Impossibilities and Conditions for One-Sided Random Variables"): we have already shown that 𝐗\bm{X} is NSD, and for the chosen unit-shape Pareto margins the functions ϕi​(xi)=xi​log⁡FXi​(xi)\phi\_{i}(x\_{i})=x\_{i}\log F\_{X\_{i}}(x\_{i}) in Equation ([3.1](https://arxiv.org/html/2512.07787v2#S3.E1 "In Theorem 3.4. ‣ 3 VaR super-additivity ‣ VaR at Its Extremes: Impossibilities and Conditions for One-Sided Random Variables")) are non-increasing (as will be demonstrated in Example [3.9](https://arxiv.org/html/2512.07787v2#S3.Thmtheorem9 "Example 3.9. ‣ 3 VaR super-additivity ‣ VaR at Its Extremes: Impossibilities and Conditions for One-Sided Random Variables")) and consequently SD by Proposition [3.6](https://arxiv.org/html/2512.07787v2#S3.Thmtheorem6 "Proposition 3.6. ‣ 3 VaR super-additivity ‣ VaR at Its Extremes: Impossibilities and Conditions for One-Sided Random Variables").

-The second part of Theorem [3.4](https://arxiv.org/html/2512.07787v1#S3.Thmtheorem4 "Theorem 3.4. ‣ 3 VaR super-additivity ‣ VaR at Its Extremes: Impossibilities and Conditions for One-Sided Random Variables") imposes structural conditions on the marginal distributions by specifying the behaviour of the function Φ\Phi in Equation ([3.1](https://arxiv.org/html/2512.07787v1#S3.E1 "In Theorem 3.4. ‣ 3 VaR super-additivity ‣ VaR at Its Extremes: Impossibilities and Conditions for One-Sided Random Variables")).
+The second part of Theorem [3.4](https://arxiv.org/html/2512.07787v2#S3.Thmtheorem4 "Theorem 3.4. ‣ 3 VaR super-additivity ‣ VaR at Its Extremes: Impossibilities and Conditions for One-Sided Random Variables") imposes structural conditions on the marginal distributions by specifying the behaviour of the function Φ\Phi in Equation ([3.1](https://arxiv.org/html/2512.07787v2#S3.E1 "In Theorem 3.4. ‣ 3 VaR super-additivity ‣ VaR at Its Extremes: Impossibilities and Conditions for One-Sided Random Variables")).
 In practice, the SD property may not be straightforward to verify, so it is useful to rely on the non-increasing criteria.
-Applying the condition of Proposition [3.6](https://arxiv.org/html/2512.07787v1#S3.Thmtheorem6 "Proposition 3.6. ‣ 3 VaR super-additivity ‣ VaR at Its Extremes: Impossibilities and Conditions for One-Sided Random Variables") to the function Φ\Phi in Equation ([3.1](https://arxiv.org/html/2512.07787v1#S3.E1 "In Theorem 3.4. ‣ 3 VaR super-additivity ‣ VaR at Its Extremes: Impossibilities and Conditions for One-Sided Random Variables")), i.e.
+Applying the condition of Proposition [3.6](https://arxiv.org/html/2512.07787v2#S3.Thmtheorem6 "Proposition 3.6. ‣ 3 VaR super-additivity ‣ VaR at Its Extremes: Impossibilities and Conditions for One-Sided Random Variables") to the function Φ\Phi in Equation ([3.1](https://arxiv.org/html/2512.07787v2#S3.E1 "In Theorem 3.4. ‣ 3 VaR super-additivity ‣ VaR at Its Extremes: Impossibilities and Conditions for One-Sided Random Variables")), i.e.

 |  |  |  |
 | --- | --- | --- |
 |  | Φ​(x1,…,xn)=∑i=1nϕi​(xi),where​ϕi​(xi)=xi​log⁡FXi​(xi),\Phi(x\_{1},\dots,x\_{n})=\sum\_{i=1}^{n}\phi\_{i}(x\_{i}),\quad\mathrm{where}\quad\phi\_{i}(x\_{i})=x\_{i}\log F\_{X\_{i}}(x\_{i}), |  |

 it suffices to verify that each ϕi​(xi)\phi\_{i}(x\_{i}) is non-increasing on [0,∞)[0,\infty).
 This is convenient, as it reduces the verification of SD to checking each margin separately.
-The following example gives instances of marginal distributions for which the non-increasing property holds.
+The next example lists several standard continuous marginal distributions FXiF\_{X\_{i}} for which the function ϕi\phi\_{i} indeed has the required monotonicity property.

 ###### Example 3.9.

-We present below several standard continuous distribution functions FXiF\_{X\_{i}} for which the non-increasing property of ϕi\phi\_{i} holds.
+We collect below several familiar continuous distributions whose associated functions ϕi\phi\_{i} are non-increasing.

 * (1)